Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Stress response to oscillating extension with coupling

 In Fig.\ \ref{fig:4roll_OE} we show $\tr\sig$ near the origin (on part of the simulation domain: $[-\pi/2,\pi/2]^2$) for 8 different times over one period for $\Wi=12$ and $\De = 1/2$ after the solution has reached the periodic solution.
 These plots show the large stresses switching orientation over the course of a period due to the alternating directions of stretching.
 At the beginning of the period (t=0) the stress is oriented in the horizontal direction, but at this time, the flow begins stretching in the vertical direction and compressing in the horizontal direction.
 Over the next half period, the stress becomes increasingly oriented in the vertical direction.
 Over the second half of the period, the flow stretches in the horizontal direction and compresses in the vertical direction.

-To compare the results of the fully coupled simulations with the theory presented in Sec.\ \ref{sec_theory} we numerically solve the ODE's in Eqs.\ \eqref{sig11ode}-\eqref{sig22ode} with temporal oscillation $h(t)=\sin(2\pi t).$ This is the analog of the coupled 4-roll mill at the origin, but in the decoupled limit, i.e.\ where the stress does not affect the velocity.
-In Fig.\ \ref{fig:LAOE_4roll} we examine plots of $\max\tr\sig$ as a function of dimensionless parameters in both the coupled case as well as in the decoupled case.
-The behavior of the stress with sinusoidal temporal oscillation is is qualitatively the same as that of the square-wave oscillation.
+To compare the results of the fully coupled simulations with the theory presented in Sec.\ \ref{sec_theory} we numerically solve the ODE's in Eqs.\ \eqref{sig11ode}-\eqref{sig22ode} with temporal oscillation $h(t)=\sin(2\pi t).$ \change{We note that there is no closed form analytic expression such as Eq. \eqref{sig_theory} for a sinusoidal oscillation.} This is the analog of the coupled 4-roll mill at the origin, but in the decoupled limit, i.e.\ where the stress does not affect the velocity.
+In Fig.\ \ref{fig:LAOE_4roll} we examine plots of $\max(\tr\sig)$ as a function of dimensionless parameters in both the coupled case as well as in the decoupled case.
+The behavior of the stress with sinusoidal temporal oscillation is qualitatively the same as that of the square-wave oscillation.
 As before, the stress as a function of $\Wi$ shows two regimes: a low $\Wi$ regime in which the stress is a linear function of $\Wi$, and a high $\Wi$ regime in which the stress dependence on $\Wi$ is exponential.
 The $\Wi$ at the transition between these two regime again depends on $\De$.
-The agreement between the decoupled and coupled cases is quite good, but in the most challenging regime, i.e. high $\Wi,$ low $\De$ there is disagreement.
+The agreement between the decoupled and coupled cases is quite good, \change{but in the high $\Wi,$ low $\De$ regime, where the largest stresses are expected,} there is disagreement.
 In this problem we find that the non-linear coupling has the effect of reducing the stress rather than enhancing it.
 This is consistent with what was found in \cite{thomases2007emergence} where the nonlinearities modified the flow and also reduce the stress.